Plan for automating tasks in Configuration Manager

 A task sequence can do any combination of custom and built-in actions.

 Task sequence steps can also include conditions that control how the step behaves.
 These behaviors include stopping the task sequence, or continuing the task sequence if an error occurs.
 One type of condition is a task sequence variable.
 For example, use the SMSTSLastActionRetCode variable to test the condition of the previous step.
 Add conditions to a single step or a group of steps.

 The task sequence processes steps sequentially.
 This sequence includes the action of the step and any conditions on the step.
 When Configuration Manager starts to process a task sequence step, it doesn't start the next step until the previous action is complete.

 A task sequence is considered complete when:

 - A failed step causes Configuration Manager to stop running the task sequence before all its steps are completed.

 For example, if the step of a task sequence can't locate a referenced image or package on a distribution point, the task sequence includes a broken reference.
 Configuration Manager stops running the task sequence at that point, unless the failed step has a condition to continue when an error occurs.

 By default, a task sequence fails after one step or action fails.
-If you want the task sequence to continue even when a step fails, edit the task sequence, click the Options tab, and then select Continue on error.
+If you want the task sequence to continue even when a step fails, edit the task sequence, switch to the Options tab, and then select Continue on error.

 For more information about the steps that can be added to a task sequence, see Task sequence steps.